tanhtanh1505/sample-extension-vscode/README.md

+# Live Page

-# Sample extension to open a file in the current directory
+Sample extension to open a file in the current directory

 ## Usage